 This course examines the emerging context for real estate practice worldwide that measures success not solely from the financial bottom line but also from the achievement of beneficial spatial, social, and environmental outcomes.
 Real estate funds worldwide are applying environmental, social, and governance metrics (ESG) to their investment decisions, even as some observers are skeptical about how real this move is.
 Students will learn how new political and legal mandates for sustainable, inclusive development can be viewed as positive, generative opportunities rather than constraints to be overcome.
 Understanding and operationalizing ethical foundations for real estate activities can lead to a more meaningful practice for real estate actors, whether engaged in private for-profit, private not-for-profit, or public sectors.

-JANUARY CLASSES (4 units)
+JANUARY CLASS (4 units)

 Construction Management, Project Management, New Technologies (4 units)

 This course examines best practices and newly emerging approaches for managing construction and project completion for commercial, residential, industrial, cultural, and public facilities.
 New technologies including smart systems for guiding the process will receive special focus.

 Advanced Real Estate Finance, Development, and Management (4 units)

 This course covers advanced financial analysis and deal structuring for acquisitions, development, capital markets including debt and equity financing, market cycle timing, portfolio structuring, and asset management.
 Using case studies and lectures, the course reviews advanced real estate topics for all major product types including residential, office, retail, and industrial properties.
 A key emphasis is placed on financial modeling skills typical of advanced industry practices.